Using git submodules to have a portion of a website public

 I deployed the website on Netlify and it automatically picked up the submodule.

 Now locally I had a problem, because it’s not like there’s a symlink to the submodule repository folder.
+The submodule is its own checkout, separate from where I actually edit the handbook content.

 I removed the content/handbook folder and added a symlink from the local repo of the submodule:

-# from withing the `content` folder
+# from within the `content` folder

 ln -s ../../../dev/handbook/